grapefruit-games/grapefruit-games.github.io/index.markdown

 ### ["We Dwell in Possibility"](https://virtual-factory.co.uk/) for [Manchester International Festival](https://mif.co.uk/)

-In collaboration with illustrator Eleanor Davis, we designed and developed a lush interactive simulation game as an arts commission for the Manchester International Festival's "Virtual Factory" 2021 programme.
-Although it contains dozens of different objects across thousands of animation frames, we crunched all the game files down into a 22 mb footprint suitable for a HTML5 web format -- compatible across iOS, Android, and desktop browsers. (press: [VICE](https://www.vice.com/en/article/3aq5mk/we-dwell-in-possibility-review), [PC Gamer](https://www.pcgamer.com/tend-and-grow-a-garden-full-of-naked-festival-goers/), [Kotaku](https://kotaku.com/we-dwell-in-possibility-is-a-game-about-queer-paradise-1847253731))
+In collaboration with illustrator [Eleanor Davis](https://doing-fine.com/), we made a lush garden simulation as a commission for MIF's "Virtual Factory" programme.
+Despite its high res graphics and thousands of animation frames, we crunched all the files down to a 22 mb footprint suitable for a HTML5 web target -- compatible across iOS, Android, and desktop browsers. (press: [VICE](https://www.vice.com/en/article/3aq5mk/we-dwell-in-possibility-review), [PC Gamer](https://www.pcgamer.com/tend-and-grow-a-garden-full-of-naked-festival-goers/), [Kotaku](https://kotaku.com/we-dwell-in-possibility-is-a-game-about-queer-paradise-1847253731))

 <img width="100%" height="100%" src="images/wedip.jpg"/>